Ohio Product Liability Attorney Reviewing Space Heater Recalls

 Some cities have even banned the use of many types of portable space heaters.
 Before purchasing or using any type of space heater, it is advised to check with the local fire department to find out if it is legal in the community.

-Joe Lyon is a highly-rated and experienced Ohio catastrophic injury and product liability injury attorney who is well versed in the science, economic impact, and human loss that such an injury or death has on the victim’s life and their family.
+Joe Lyon is a highly-rated and experienced Cincinnati catastrophic injury lawyer and Ohio product liability attorney who is well versed in the science, economic impact, and human loss that such an injury or death has on the victim’s life and their family.

 In 2015, a California federal jury awarded over $59 million to the family of a woman who died in a fire sparked by a Sunbeam Products Inc. space heater.
 The jury found the company negligent in designing the product, and in failing to adequately warn consumers.